Hamdi Ulukaya: Launch

 In October 2007, he shipped his first order of Chobani, a few hundred cases, to a grocer on Long Island.
 The store repeated the order the following week.

 Ulukaya's early business approach included strategies larger companies did not use.
 Rather than pay stores a slotting fee, which his start-up company could not afford, he paid stores in yogurt rather than in cash to stock his wares.
 He also negotiated to pay off the slotting fees over time as the yogurt sold.
 He also implemented in-store samples so customers could taste the product and purchase it immediately.
 Lacking the budget for traditional marketing, after hearing customers phoning in to say that they loved Chobani, Ulukaya had his small team reach out to bloggers, Facebook, and Twitter to have constant and direct communication with consumers.
 In 2010 he also created a sampling truck, the CHOmobile, which handed out free cups of Chobani yogurt at festivals, parades, and other family-friendly events all over the U.S. In its first year, the sample truck gave away 150,000 full-size containers of Chobani.

 Expansion

 After BJ's and Costco began carrying Chobani in 2009, the company doubled its sales every year through 2013.
 In December 2012 the company opened the world's largest yogurt factory in Twin Falls, Idaho, a $450 million investment.
-In 2012 Chobani had more than $1 billion in annual sales, and in 2012 it became the world's leading yogurt brand.
+Two additional milestones occurred in 2012: Chobani had more than $1 billion in annual sales, and it became the world's leading yogurt brand.

 By 2017, Chobani reached a US market share of Greek yogurt of over 50%.
-Chobani expanded internationally to Australia in 2011, into Mexico in 2016 and by 2021 it exported also to China, Malaysia and Thailand.
+Chobani expanded internationally to Australia in 2011, into Mexico in 2016, and by 2021, it exported its products to China, Malaysia and Thailand.

 On 26 April 2016, Ulukaya announced to his employees that he would be giving them 10% of the shares in Chobani.